-The Dakota sandstone of Early and Late Cretaceous age crops out as the capping beds on Skein Mesa.
+The Dakota sandstone, of Early and Late Cretaceous age, crops out extensively as capping beds because of its resistance to erosion.
 The Dakota consists principally of gray, yellow, and buff flaggy sandstone; less abundant are conglomerate, carbonaceous shale, and impure coal.
 Some of the sandstone is fine-grained and thin-bedded, but much of it is coarse-grained and cross-bedded.
 Scattered through the sandstone are irregular, discontinuous beds and lenses of conglomerate containing chert and quartz pebbles as much as 2 inches across.
 Interfingering with the sandstone beds are thin-bedded gray and black carbonaceous shales and thin coal seams and beds.
 Plant impressions abound in both the sandstone and the shale.
-The entire thickness of the Dakota sandstone is not exposed in the quadrangle; the upper beds have been stripped off by erosion; but in Dry Creek Basin in the eastern part of the quadrangle the beds that remain attain a maximum thickness of 180 feet,
+The total thickness of the Dakota sandstone where exposed on Dry Creek is about 195 feet, but the upper beds have been stripped off by erosion over much of the quadrangle.